-The best bananas to bake with are dark yellow with lots of brown spots.
+The best bananas to bake with are dark yellow with lots of brown spots or very dark brown.
 They will have the best ratio of sweetness and moisture to bake light and fluffy bread.

-Bananas that are completely black will produce bread that can be dense, gummy, or sticky.
+Bananas that are completely black can produce bread that can be dense, gummy, or sticky.
 This is due to the extra moisture in the overripe bananas.
-If your bananas are extra ripe, reduce the amount of banana in the recipe by 25%.
+If the bananas are extra ripe, reduce the amount of banana in the recipe by 25%.

 Why is my banana bread sticky?